dachcom-digital/pimcore-toolbox/UPGRADE.md

 - The Brick Wrapper (`.pimcore_area_content`) has been removed ([#16](https://github.com/dachcom-digital/pimcore-toolbox/issues/16)).
 Please check your project CSS after updating!

 *Video*
-- video type status configurations in `toolbox_configuration.php`:
+- Video type status configurations in `toolbox_configuration.php`:
     - All video types can be activated/deactivated
 - Poster image thumbnail for youtube videos